Jeweler Forged Judge's Signature To Force Google To Kill Negative Reviews - Slashdot

 I hope he was sure it was worth the risk because to me this seems like a dumb reason to risk jail time and really bad PR.

 Is there a problem here?
-(Score:2)
+(Score:3)

 The guy did something illegal and is now going to jail.
 To my mind, the system worked as it’s supposed to in this case.